MARS: Multi-Agent Robotic System with Multimodal Large Language Models for Assistive Intelligence: System Design

 The evaluation and optimization agent is responsible for assessing the quality of planning schemes and guiding their refinement, thereby improving overall performance through multidimensional evaluation and a closed-loop feedback mechanism.
-Unlike traditional single-mode feasibility validation, this agent adopts a predefined four-dimensional evaluation framework that enables a holistic assessment of initial plans, balancing user needs with system robustness.
+Departing from conventional unimodal feasibility verification, this agent implements a multi-criteria decision analysis (MCDA) framework predicated on four orthogonal evaluation dimensions.
+This framework facilitates a Pareto-optimal trade-off analysis among competing objectives, such as user-centric experience metrics and system-level robustness guarantees, during the holistic assessment of candidate plans.
 Its input is the preliminary action sequence $\mathcal{A} = [a_1, a_2, ..., a_k]$ generated by the planning and task allocation agent.
 The evaluation is conducted along four dimensions defined in Table 2, each associated with specific criteria (e.g., Assistance UX covers clarity of interaction, usability, and trust; Task Efficiency addresses time efficiency, resource utilization, and robustness), forming a multi-perspective assessment network.

 At the core of the evaluation lies the quantitative scoring mechanism.
 Let the score for the $d$-th dimension be $S_d$, where $d=1,2,3,4$ correspond to the four dimensions and $S_d \in [0,10]$ (0 = worst, 10 = best).
 Scores are derived from semantic matching and rule-based mapping against the defined criteria (e.g., “clear conveyance of action intent” yields a high score under Assistance UX).
 The score vector is represented as $\mathbf{S} = [S_1, S_2, S_3, S_4]$.
 From these scores, two key indicators are computed: the overall mean score $\bar{S}$ and the lowest-scoring dimension $d_{min}$.
 The overall mean score is given by